How Much Does a Concrete Driveway Cost in 2025?

 Rebar

-Rebar and related features, such as wire-mesh, add strength to the driveway, allowing for heavy loads and increased vehicle traffic.
+Rebar and related features, such as wire mesh, add strength to the driveway, allowing for heavy loads and increased vehicle traffic.
 You’ll pay $1 to $3 per square foot to install rebar in a concrete driveway’s foundation.
-Rebar or wire mesh is applied as a grid inside of the concrete when poured, creating a reinforced surface that increases durability above and beyond traditional concrete designs.
+When poured, rebar or wire mesh is applied as a grid inside the concrete, creating a reinforced surface that increases durability above and beyond traditional concrete designs.

 Apron

 Driveway aprons connect your property to the public roadway, which many local municipalities often require.
-The cost to install a driveway apron ranges from $3 to $10 per square foot, with a typical length of 8 to 15 feet and a width matching the driveway itself.
+The cost to install a driveway apron ranges from $3 to $10 per square foot, with a typical length of eight to 15 feet and a width matching the driveway.
 These aprons are public access spaces, so check with local authorities and your pro to ensure they build your apron in line with local code.
-Additionally, homeowners must maintain their apron, despite being classified as a public access space.
+Homeowners must also maintain their apron despite being classified as a public access space.

 Sealing

-Sealing your driveway prevents cracks and increases the overall durability of the materials.
-Many contractors include sealing as part of the overall project quote, so talk to your contractor before accepting a bid.
+Sealing your driveway prevents cracks and increases the durability of the materials.
+Many contractors include sealing in the overall project quote, so talk to your contractor before accepting a bid.

 FAQs